jxnblk/mdx-deck/README.md

 ## Theming

-mdx-deck uses [emotion][] for styling, making practically any part of the presentation themeable.
+MDX Deck uses [emotion][] for styling, making practically any part of the presentation themeable.

 ### Built-in Themes